 Flowers in the Thompson Okanagan, Photo Allen Jones

-The winds and semi-arid climate have made the Lumby Valley and area famous for Hang Gliding and Paragliding.
-For those who prefer activities on terra ferma however, there are lots of trails for cycling and hiking as well as mountain biking or take in a round of golf at the Lumby Golf Course.
+Located in the Thompson Okanagan region of British Columbia the winds and semi-arid climate have made the Lumby Valley and area famous for Hang Gliding and Paragliding.
+For those who prefer activities on terra ferma however, there are lots of trails for cycling and hiking as well as mountain biking.
+Or take in a round of golf at the Lumby Golf Course.
 The O’Keefe Ranch, an 1897 fully restored ranch and a BC Heritage Site is close by and a must visit.
 Winter activities are popular in the area, especially for snowmobiling and backcountry skiing.

 Although the village of Lumby was incorporated in 1956, its history dates back to 1893, when the forty-acre town site was surveyed.
 Prior to that, the small settlement of pioneer farmers and gold miners lived in White Valley, whose beginning commenced with the Cherry Creek gold strike in 1862.